Oman's new sultan quietly makes his mark as challenges loom | Law-Order

 Sultan Haitham's efforts also extended into a quiet government campaign encouraging several dissidents to return to the kingdom, so long as they give up their social media presence and end their activism, said writer Nabhan Alhanshi, who leads the Omani Center for Human Rights from exile in the United Kingdom.
 Also invited home was Jamshid bin Abdullah Al Said, the last sultan of Zanzibar, the Tanzanian island once part of Oman.
 Sultan Qaboos' father and the late sultan himself kept Al Said in exile in the UK, fearful of any threat to their rule, no matter how minor.

 As ruler, Sultan Haitham has deviated from his predecessor by naming finance and foreign ministers, as opposed to wielding the titles himself.
-But Sultan Haitham remains the paramount ruler of a country where criticism of the sultan remains a criminal offence punishable by as much as seven years in prison.
+But Sultan Haitham remains the paramount ruler of a country where criticism of the sultan remains a criminal offense punishable by as much as seven years in prison.
 Oman's press remains muzzled.
-Meanwhile, Sultan Haitham has created a new Cyber Defense Centre that Alhanshi fears will further put activists at risk for speaking out.
+Meanwhile, Sultan Haitham has created a new Cyber Defence Center that Alhanshi fears will further put activists at risk for speaking out.

 The sultanate's finances remain a concern, however.
 Ratings agencies warn that the Omani government is on pace to run over a $10 billion fiscal deficit in 2020 alone.
 That's as global energy prices remain low, cutting into revenues for a nation that produces just under 1 million barrels of oil a day.
 Traders have put Omani bonds into "junk" status — meaning a higher risk for default.
 Finding money to cover the debts remains key.
 Oman already has a $3.6 billion payment due in 2022 to a syndicate of Chinese banks, according to ratings agency Fitch.
 Seeking more money there, from the West or fellow nations in the six-member Gulf Cooperation Council could make Oman more beholden to them, something Sultan Haitham wants to avoid, said Cinzia Bianco, a fellow at the European Council on Foreign Relations.